solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 breaks compatibility?

-# Run these before replaying stage on validator
+### Run these before replaying stage on validator

 unavoidable latency.  (and scheduling difficulty).
 The proposed implementation doesn't have such a downside

 # Future possible expansions

-- Wallet account delta check
+- Wallet account balance delta check?
 - Browser-side bpf program simualtion for server-less architecture with online wasm translation